asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

    <p align="center"><img src="images/docker_is_running.png" width="40%"></p>

-1. Click the Docker icon in the top status bar and select "Preferences"
+1. Click the Docker icon in the top status bar and select "Preferences".

    <p align="center"><img src="images/preferences.png" width="30%"></p>

-   1. Select "Advanced"
+   1. Select "Advanced".
    1. Set "CPUs" to 4 or higher.
 More CPUs means faster processing, but may leave fewer resources for other programs during processing.
-   1. Set "Memory" to 16.0 GiB or higher
+   1. Set "Memory" to 16.0 GiB or higher.
-   1. Click "Apply & Restart" and wait for the green "Docker Engine is running" message to reappear
+   1. Click "Apply & Restart" and wait for the green "Docker Engine is running" message to reappear.

    <p align="center"><img src="images/advanced_settings.png" width="75%"></p>

-1. Download [**s1tbx-rtc.sh**](https://asfdaac.s3.amazonaws.com/s1tbx-rtc.sh) to the directory where RTC products should be saved
+1. Download [**s1tbx-rtc.sh**](https://asfdaac.s3.amazonaws.com/s1tbx-rtc.sh) to the directory where RTC products should be saved.

 </details>